emersonmellado/nodebcjan6_2020/css.md

 ![Fixed position](./resources/css/layout/fixed1.png)

 * If we scroll down the static elements will follow the scroll flow
-* The fixed element is going to stay in the same possition
+* The fixed element is going to stay in the same position

 ![Fixed position](./resources/css/layout/fixed2.png)
 * [Position fixed example](./examples/css/layout/fixed.html)